Categories

 This differs from a check based on the software structure, for example the DOM, for which even non-displayed items will be counted.

 You can also combine occurences checking and graphical recognition to determine when you will be able to continue your test.
-In the example below, we are waiting for a processing to be done by checking its "progress bar", and comparing it by the one to be displayed at the end of the processing.

 Still require support?